 Ask your co-workers about specific projects you were involved in.
-Ask your boss to provide feedback about your communication during a specific client meeting.
-Whatever you do, brace yourself for the tough answers - you might think you're doing an excellent job and others may disagree!
+Ask your boss to provide feedback about your communication during a specific meeting.
+Whatever you do, brace yourself for possible direct answers - you might think you're doing an excellent job, and others may disagree!

 There are also several leadership assessment tools on the market to help you assess your leadership skills/ behaviours.
 They also incorporate anonymous feedback from your team, peers, direct reports, and supervisors to provide you with a detailed overview and comparison between the two perceptions.
 These assessments highlight what you're doing well as a leader and identify areas where you could benefit from proper leadership development plans.